The most important things at a glance:

 Preheat dishes

-Because what could be worse than if your beautifully seared steak on the way from the grill to the dining table cools down and you are only rewarded for all your efforts with a lukewarm piece of meat?
+Because what could be worse than your beautifully seared steak on the way from the grill to the dining table cools down and you are only rewarded for all your efforts with a lukewarm piece of meat?

 Our tip for even more warmth: We simply take a second preheated plate and put it like a lid over the meat.
 This way, the heat is retained even better in the shielded food until it reaches the dinner table.